SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

 ## Summary
 This has been a run through of how we can get multiple classes to interact with each other - which we've seen by writing our first real complex, multi-part program!

-If this felt like a lot - if you didn't understand all of it at once - do not worry!
+If this felt like a lot - even if you didn't understand all of it at once - do not worry!
 We've come a long way from "Hello, World!", and this material isn't going anywhere, you can review it and take it at your own pace as long as you need.

 The complete code for what we wrote in todays session is available, its a good idea to look through it yourself whatever level of understanding you feel you're currently at.
 Go through it, use it, tweak it, even try re-writing it for yourself!